Average Weather at Ernest A. Love Field Arizona, United States

 At Ernest A. Love Field, the summers are hot and mostly clear and the winters are very cold and partly cloudy.
 Over the course of the year, the temperature typically varies from 27°F to 90°F and is rarely below 18°F or above 96°F.

-Based on the tourism score, the best time of year to visit Ernest A. Love Field for warm-weather activities is from early June to late September.
+Based on the tourism score, the best time of year to visit Ernest A. Love Field for warm-weather activities is from early June to mid September.

 Average High and Low Temperature